lilianeuwase2/submission_reminder_app_lilianeuwase2/README.md

            change the directory to your repository name

-    step 2 : Creating the application environment run the create_environment script and the script will ask you to enter your n           ame in order to create the main directory for the app
+    step 2 : Creating the application environment run the create_environment script and the script will ask you to enter your name in order to create the main directory for the app

-   step 3 :once the environment is created the change the directory into the created on              e and run the startup.sh script
+   step 3 :once the environment is created the change the directory into the created one and run the startup.sh script

-   after running the startup.sh script the application will run and show the list of stu    students who have not submitted the "Shell Navigaation" assignment . this happens       when you are running the startup.sh script for the first time
+   after running the startup.sh script the application will run and show the list of students who have not submitted the "Shell Navigaation" assignment . this happens when you are running the startup.sh script for the first time

-to check for the other assignments which are not submitted yet here we use the co_pilot_Shell_script.sh script here is how to change it
+#to check for the other assignments which are not submitted yet here we use the copilot_Shell_script.sh script
+   here is how to change it

 step 1: go back to the parent directory